 Our roster of services through the Ryan White CARE Act had grown substantially by this point.
 In 2001, the NYC DOHMH transferred the responsibility for regranting HIV prevention funds, making our organization the Master Contractor of Ryan White managing $132M, including 343 contracts and 133 community-based organizations.

 The rising number of immigrants in NYC also significantly affected our work.
 While there was a broader eligibility of Medicaid, many who were eligible for services were unaware of their availability.
 During this time, we took steps to make services more accessible to those who needed it most.
 Our Health Insurance Enrollment Program, which was demonstrated to be effective in enrolling low-income families at WIC centers, was enhanced to assure that services were language, literacy, and culturally appropriate.
-During the same period, we strengthened Bushwick Bright Start and added Nurse Family Partnership, both evidence-based home-visiting programs for young and first-time mothers in Brooklyn and Queens high-risk communities.
+During the same period, we strengthened Healthy Families Bushwick (formerly Bushwick Bright Start) and added Nurse-Family Partnership®, both evidence-based home-visiting programs for young and first-time mothers in Brooklyn and Queens high-risk communities.
 MHRA also continued to tackle the problem of childhood obesity through the addition of a WIC farmer’s market and nutritional training program.

 MHRA’s internal research programs were growing with the realization that our directly-operated programs with large numbers of constituents could serve as natural laboratories for quickly mounting studies about urban public health and for testing interventions.
 For instance, we were able to survey our WIC recipients about confusion regarding access to public health services.
 This research led to wide-scale efforts to improve outreach to immigrants across the city.

 2005-2015: A New Name and Expanded Outreach